-- Other safety measures like temperature checks, reduced room capacities, and disinfecting of surfaces
+- Other safety measures like temperature checks, reduced room capacities and disinfecting of surfaces

 #4 School Closing Updates

-If a school does reopen for the fall semester and needs to re-shutdown for any reason, administration should use text messaging to make sure the word gets out.
+If a school does reopen for the fall semester and needs to shut down for any reason, the administration should use text messaging to make sure the word gets out.
 Over the past several months, many events and other outings have been canceled at the last minute, with some participants not knowing ahead of time.
 The health of everyone at a school is paramount, and SMS is the fastest way to reach users.
 For any school official anticipating a shutdown, they can provide real-time updates with SMS to ensure their community is not blindsided.